Hybrid Dogs

 About the King Shepherd

-The King Shepherd is a very large hybrid dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the King Shepherd is best matched with experienced owners.
+The King Shepherd is a very large hybrid dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the King Shepherd is best matched with experienced owners.
 Typically standing 25 to 31 inches and weighing 75 to 150 pounds, this breed has a life expectancy of 10 to 11 years, making it a devoted companion for the right family.

 Originally classified within the Hybrid Dogs group, the King Shepherd brings a distinct combination of traits that sets it apart.
 The King Shepherd has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the King Shepherd loves being close to its people and forms strong bonds with every member of the household.